 Suda On Line (SOL): translation of and brief commentary on the Byzantine encyclopedia, the Suda (review)

-Vindolanda Tablets Online: a collaborative project between Centre for the Study of Ancient Documents and Oxford University's Academic Computing Development Team, it is part of the Mellon Foundation's Script, Image and the Culture of Writing in the Ancient World programan.
+Vindolanda Tablets Online: a collaborative project between Centre for the Study of Ancient Documents and Oxford University's Academic Computing Development Team.
 It consists of high-quality digital images of the Vindolanda writing-tablets (edd.
 A.K.
 Bowman and J.D.
 Thomas) and supporting materials and exercises, with searchable linked databases of texts and images, commentaries on the texts, an illustrated guide to the palaeography and characteristics of early Latin writing, evidence for the physical context of the deposit at the site of the Vindolanda fort, and for materials mentioned in the texts.

-Timeline of Roman History: it comprises important legal and territorial changes and political events in the Roman Kingdom and Republic and the Roman and Byzantine Empires.
+Timeline of Roman History: important legal and territorial changes and political events in the Roman Kingdom, Republic, Empire and the Byzantine Empire.